stchaker/tmux_config/README.md

 # tmux_config
 Personal tmux configuration is hosted here.
 Clone to work with this environment on multiple machines.
 Meant for use with terminal editing via neovim.
+Assuming you have already installed iterm2, ohmyzsh, and homebrew for package management.
 Installation order is as follows:
   1. Clone this repository with the following command: git clone https://github.com/stchaker/tmux_config.git ~/.config/tmux
   2. Install the tmux plugin manager with the following command: git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm